MusicDin/kubitect/README.md

 ## Related projects

-If you are looking forward to installing kubernetes cluster on *vSphere* instead of *KVM* check [this project](https://github.com/sguyennet/terraform-vsphere-kubespray).
+If you are interested in installing kubernetes cluster on *vSphere* instead of *KVM* check [this project](https://github.com/sguyennet/terraform-vsphere-kubespray).

 ## Having issues?